The Back Pain - Musculoskeletal Alignment Connection

 Snowboarder Testimonial

 I had been living with chronic hip pain for five to seven years; as a result last winter I contracted sciatica.
 I consulted physiotherapists, a chiropractor, osteopath, massage therapist and an acupuncturist, but nothing even came close to the results I received from Madeline.
-From the first visit, I finally felt the relief I had been searching for, all with the gentleness that Bowen Therapy and Applied Myoskeletal Therapy offers.
+From the first visit, I finally felt the relief I had been searching for, all with the gentleness that her approach offers.
 I'm so grateful she has been able to help my hip and sciatica, and improve my overall quality of life.
 G.M., 2019

 Case: Woman Slipped on Ice